SHI-Labs/Versatile-Diffusion/README.md

 ## Data

 We use Laion2B-en with customized data filters as our main dataset.
-Since Laion2B is very large so typical models trained less than one epoch, we are the same.
+Since Laion2B is very large and typical trainings are less than one epoch, so usually we don't need to download the full dataset for training.
+Same story for VDs.

 Directory of Laion2B for our code: